-Newborns have a lot on their plates when they come into the world, and because of that we need to keep our expectations realistic and goals simple.
-There are lots of things you can do to promote the best sleep possible in your newborn, but here’s my top 4 tips when getting started.
+Let me start by saying congratulations!
+I am so happy you are here to learn how to establish good sleep habits with your newborn baby.
+Newborns have a lot on their plates when they come into the world, and because of that, we need to keep our expectations realistic and goals simple.
+There are lots of things you can do to promote the best sleep possible in your newborn.
+Here are my top 4 tips for getting started on good sleep habits with your newborn.
 Easy peasy.

 Tip #1: Establish an eat, wake, sleep cycle early.